AdobeDocs/experience-platform.en/help/rtcdp/aam-to-rtcdp.md

 As you consider migrating from Audience Manager to Real-Time CDP, this is a critical time to analyze your [Audience Manager segments](https://experienceleague.adobe.com/docs/audience-manager/user-guide/features/segments/segments-purpose.html?lang=en) and determine what the [signals](https://experienceleague.adobe.com/docs/audience-manager/user-guide/features/data-explorer/data-explorer-understanding-signals.html?lang=en), [traits](https://experienceleague.adobe.com/docs/audience-manager/user-guide/features/traits/trait-details-page.html?lang=en), and [rules](https://experienceleague.adobe.com/docs/audience-manager/user-guide/features/segments/segment-builder.html?lang=en#segment-builder-section) are that make up those segments.

-Furthermore, think about the data sources that you use for the segments.
+Furthermore, think about the data sources that you currently use in Audience Manager.

 We recommend that you categorize your segments as follows:

-* Segments that can be sent to Experience Platform via the [Audience Manager Source Connector](/help/sources/connectors/adobe-applications/audience-manager.md), as they have no data dependencies, no destination/activation challenges, and their segmentation rules can be created through AEP-native data collection later.
+* Segments that can be sent to Experience Platform via the [Audience Manager Source Connector](/help/sources/connectors/adobe-applications/audience-manager.md), as they have no data dependencies, no destination or activation challenges, and their segmentation rules can be created through the Real-time CDP [segment builder](/help/segmentation/ui/segment-builder.md) later.
 * Segments that have rules that can be supported but may have contain data that won't be available in Real-Time CDP.
 * Segments that cannot be created in Real-time CDP and are missing functionality.